KaranStwCyber/karan-cyber-journey/03_Projects/real_world/01_port_scanner/README.md

 Simple TCP Port Scanner

-Basic port scanner built using Python sockets.
+Basic TCP port scanner built using Python sockets.

-It connects to a target IP/domain and checks whether selected TCP ports are open.

-You can scan:
+Scans a target IP or domain and reports open ports.

+Features

-A small list of common ports
+Scan common ports

-Or a custom port range
+Scan custom port range

-The scanner runs sequentially and uses a timeout to avoid hanging on unresponsive ports.

-Built to understand how TCP connections and basic network enumeration work.
+Timeout handling

+Graceful exit on Ctrl + C

-Run it using:
+Run the Script
 python port_scanner.py

+Example Usage
+Enter target IP or domain: 127.0.0.1
+Do you want to scan (1) common ports or (2) custom range?
+2 Enter start port: 8000
+Enter end port: 8010

+Output:

+Port 8000 is OPEN

+Notes

+Sequential scanning (not multi-threaded)

+Large ranges may take time

-Only scan systems you own or have permission to test.
+Only scan systems you own or have permission to test